Watch Pulitzer Prize-winning author Toni Morrison explain why she told black stories

-Nobel Prize winning author Toni Morrison has died, according to a friend who confirmed the news to the Associated Press.
+Nobel Prize-winning author Toni Morrison has died, according to a friend who confirmed the news to the Associated Press.
 She was 88 years old.

 Born Chloe Ardelia Wofford, Morrison came to prominence on the literary stage with her critically acclaimed, best-selling novel Beloved, which won the Pulitzer Prize in 1988.
 Morrison’s work, including Jazz, Paradise, and her last novel God Help the Child, largely centered on black characters.
 Morrison’s deft portraits of the black experience have been crucial in expanding the purview of modern literature.
 In her 1992 essay Black Matters, Morrison explains: